bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
-# 4.10.2
-Update for a security fix to prevent JavaScript in URLs #224

-# 4.10.1
+# 4.10.3
-Update for basic spam checking on the contact form subject, and support for PHP 8.3
+Tested with WordPress 6.5

 ## Changelog
-# 4.10.2
-* Fixed: Escape the URL in links. #224  Props: Wordfence.
-Vulnerability Researcher: Francesco Carlucci

-# 4.10.1
+# 4.10.3
-* Changed: Support PHP 8.3 #220
-* Changed: Spam check subject for #221
+* Changed: Update build files
-* Tested: With WordPress 6.4.3 and WordPress Multisite
+* Tested: With WordPress 6.5 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6